-It is estimated that the reserves are approximately equivalent to two thirds the actuarial present value of pensions in payment, within a variability of plus or minus 12%.
-Due to the substantial surplus of the EI branch, the difference can be met by an internal transfer within the branch, although due to the fluctuation of the incidence of EI disability and death, such a transfer is not required at present.
+It is estimated that the reserves are approximately equivalent to two thirds the actuarial present value of pensions in payment, with a variability of plus or

 13. Reallocation of the Contribution Rate

 The recommended allocation of 1% of insurable earnings to the branch, rather than 1.96%, covers anticipated actuarial cost of the EI branch until the next triennial actuarial valuation, but reserves should continue to increase due to the material incidence of investment income.
 Therefore, even with a reduced allocation of contributions equivalent to almost one-half the present statutory allocation, the substantial reserve of the EI branch will continue to increase in the future.
 A transfer of additional reserves to the long-term branch is also deemed advisable, to strengthen the actuarial reserve of the branch.